FAQs

 -

-I believe this is the course of action that is most aligned and keeps me in integrity with my values as a clinician and the type and quality of care I seek to provide to my clients.
+I believe this is the course of action that is most aligned with my values as a practitioner and keeps me in integrity with the type and quality of care I believe clients deserve.

 -